The 2025 AI Agent Security Landscape: Players, Trends, and Risks

 Risk Assessment Steps

-1. Inventory: Catalog all AI agents, their data access scopes, and business functions.
+1. Inventory: Catalog all AI agents, their SaaS connections, data access scopes, and business functions.

 2. Classify: Assign risk tiers based on data sensitivity and decision impact.

-3. Assess: Evaluate controls against framework requirements (authentication, authorization, monitoring, audit).
+3. Assess: Evaluate controls against framework requirements, including visibility, authorization, monitoring, and audit capabilities.

-4. Document: Maintain detailed records of model training, data sources, and security measures.
+4. Document: Maintain detailed records of agent deployments, permissions, and security measures.

 Audit Logs and Documentation